SkiNavApp/terms-and-conditions/index.md

 - session duration
 - device type and OS version
 - crash and stability information
+- Your IP address is used to derive the IP country, but are never logged by Google and are immediately deleted upon collection.

 No personally identifiable information is collected.